apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 and that rather than return an entire list, an iterator is returned.

-This is actually a `protected` method, directly invoked by `listLocatedStatus(Path path):`.
+This is actually a `protected` method, directly invoked by `listLocatedStatus(Path path)`.
 Calls to it may be delegated through layered filesystems, such as `FilterFileSystem`, so its implementation MUST be considered mandatory, even if `listLocatedStatus(Path path)` has been implemented in a different manner.
 There are open JIRAs proposing